HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-28-1/index.md

 # Protection of Information at Rest
-## SC-28 - Protection of Information at Rest | Cryptographic Protection
+## SC-28 (1) - Protection of Information at Rest | Cryptographic Protection

-Implement cryptographic mechanisms to prevent unauthorized disclosure and modification of the following information at rest on [Assignment: organization-defined system components or media]: [Assignment: organization-defined information].
+Implement cryptographic mechanisms to prevent unauthorized disclosure and modification of the following information at rest on [ACF-defined system components or media/information].

 ### OPS Implementation